 source

-Use fast-dry clay to make leaf bowls.
+Use fast-drying clay to make leaf bowls.

 These are lovely just as is in white, but they would also look wonderful lightly tinted with color.